By David Joel Miller, Licensed Therapist, and Licensed Counselor.

 3. The changing role and status of LPCC’s in delivering mental health and substance abuse treatment in California.

 One goal for the counselorssoapbox.com blog this year was to write and post 350 new articles.
-With those already scheduled to appear before the year-end it is clear that we will reach this goal.
-This will bring the total for articles posted on counselorssoapbox.com to over 700 posts.
+With those already scheduled to appear before the year-end, it is clear that we will reach this goal.
+This will bring the total of articles posted on counselorssoapbox.com to over 700 posts.

 This coming year looks to be a busy one.
-I will be teaching more classes than last year, doing more trainings and plan to get back to work on that book or books.
-Readers have asked questions about, change, recovery, resiliency and how to create a happy life, which need much longer discussions than a blog post.
+I will be teaching more classes than last year, doing more trainings, and plan to get back to work on that book or books.
+Readers have asked questions about, change, recovery, resiliency, and how to create a happy life, which needs much longer discussions than a blog post.
 The books in progress will be a way to offer my views on those topics.